 When it is obvious that the motivations for violence are distorted I believe it is necessary to speak up.

 When we see children introduced to violent video-games there is reason for challenging the games values.
 We should be seeking to have the young meet those of other cultures and teach far more about values in others’ societies.
-When we encounter intolerance whether it be in our neighbourhoods or through media such as the internet it is worth putting an alternative point of view.
+When we encounter intolerance whether it be in our neighbourhood or through media such as the internet it is worth putting an alternative point of view.
 And yes I can confirm from personal experience that there will be those whose form of bigotry is so firmly set that nothing we say will make any apparent difference.

 Neil H Swanson tells of the Russian youth who had become a conscientious objector to war through the reading of both Tolstoy and the New Testament, and was brought before a magistrate.
 With all the strength of sincere conviction he told the Judge of the life which loves its enemies, which does good to those who despitefully use it, which overcomes evil with good, and which refuses war.